 - 3/4 cup buttermilk, (either low-fat or full-fat), at room temperature

 - 2 cups confectioners’ sugar

-- 3. Sift together the flour, baking powder, baking soda, and salt in a bowl.
-In another bowl, combine 1/4 cup lemon juice, the buttermilk, and vanilla.
+- In a bowl, sift together the flour, baking powder, baking soda, and salt.
+In another bowl, combine the lemon juice, buttermilk, and vanilla.
 Add the flour and buttermilk mixtures alternately to the batter, beginning and ending with the flour.
-Divide the batter evenly between the pans, smooth the tops, and bake for 45 minutes to 1 hour, until a cake tester comes out clean.
+Divide the batter evenly between the pans and smooth the tops.

 - Bake for 45 to 55 minutes, until a cake tester or toothpick inserted in the center comes out clean.

 - When the cakes are done, let them cool in the pan on a wire rack placed on a baking sheet for 10 minutes.

 - Invert the cakes onto the rack.
 Turn the cakes right side up and, while still warm, make the lemon syrup.

 - In a small saucepan over low heat, combine the sugar with 1/2 cup lemon juice and cook until the sugar dissolves and makes a syrup.
 Remove from the heat.